1968 Baltimore Colts season: Schedule

+Game summaries

+Week 11: vs. Minnesota Vikings

+This would be the last occasion the Colts hosted the Vikings in the regular season until 2000 in Indianapolis.
+The intervening gap — following the playoff meeting between the same teams at the same venue — of 31 seasons constitutes the second-longest gap without one team visiting another in NFL history.

 Standings

 Post-season

 The team made it to the playoffs as winners of the Coastal division and hosted the Minnesota Vikings of the Central division for the Western Conference title.
 The Colts took a 21–0 lead and went on to win 24–14.
 They then traveled to Cleveland to take on the Browns in the NFL Championship Game.
 Baltimore's only loss of the season came at home to the Browns in October, falling 20–30.
 In late December, the Colts defense was on top of their game as they shut out the Browns 34–0 to gain their third NFL title.
 The 1968 Colts were being touted as "the greatest football team in history."